heckej/Music-master/README.md

 # Music-master
 A bot that serves your taste of music (hopefully).

 Say something like 'Play Someone Like Me by Adele' and enjoy!
 'Louder' if you don't hear it well, or 'Silent!' if you're tired for a moment.
-'What about some hard rock?' or 'Do you know Let it be by The Beatles?'.
+'What about some hard rock?'* or 'Do you know Let it be by The Beatles?'.

+_*Playing songs by genre currently has not been implemented._

 ## License
 MIT, Copyright 2020 heckej